Top 10 Best Sites

 Seek out friends to vent and get perspective.
 Try new experiences to keep your mind occupied.
 Get rid of the things that remind you of that person.

 Change your habits that make you sad.
-Then commit yourself to learn the differences between healthy and unhealthy relationships and prepare yourself to meet someone worthy of your attention.
+Then commit yourself to learn the differences between healthy and unhealthy relationships and prepare yourself to meet a new person worthy of your attention.